bablokb/circuitpython-esp32at/doc/hardware_firmware.md

 ESP-01S
 -------

 A very common, but old board based on the ESP8266.
-Since it only supports client operations, it is not really recommended.
-But it will work fine for these use cases.
+Since it does not support SSL for server operation, it is not fully recommended.
+But it will work fine for most client and simple server use cases.
 Otherwise, replace the ESP-01S with the compatible Lilygo T-01-C3.

 ![](./esp01s.jpg)